 A lightness that suits the sensitive Sandra Nkaké well.
 Who does not forget where she comes from.
 Because the compositions of Scars are also tinged with African sounds.
 Particularly does she dedicate Red earthwhich she interprets in French and Douala, to her native land which, she says, resonates in her “in a very gentle and very simple way”.

 Sandra Nkaké wanted to sing in Douala on Scars.
 A language she does not speak, having been raised in Cameroon, in French culture.
 So she grabbed a dictionary to write it down “It took me a long time to accept that it was an injury.
-And that I was the only one who could fix it without blaming myself.
+And that I was the only one who might fix it without blaming myself.
 I can learn it, it will grow, the connection is there”.

-What especially fascinates this artist, curious about others, is the incredible destiny of her grandfather, who left a small Cameroonian village without infrastructure, became a dancer in the national ballet of Cameroon, who traveled to Europe.
+What especially fascinates this artist, curious regarding others, is the incredible destiny of her grandfather, who left a small Cameroonian village without infrastructure, became a dancer in the national ballet of Cameroon, who traveled to Europe.
 A long generational journey to her, independent singer, producer and composer.

 Red earth also draws an answer to the recurring question of her Africanness, which she finds intimate.
-“She’s there”she summarizes before telling us with emotion about her last trip in the fall.
+“She’s there”she summarizes before telling us with emotion regarding her last trip in the fall.
 “We were nourished by so much love and strength!
 It reminds us that beauty and strength are found in very simple things”.

 Sandra Nkake Scars (Sinks) 2023